ivanoats/Full-Stack-JavaScript-Engineering/auth_auth/basic_authentication.md

 a certificate can be found <a href="https://www.openssl.org/docs/HOWTO/certificates.txt">here</a>.

 The first step to authentication a node server with JSON api is to create a node server with a JSON api.
-Create a new repository wiht a package.json file that looks something like this.
+Create a new repository with a package.json file that looks something like this.
 ```javascript
 {